opennetworkinglab/onos-p4-tutorial/EXERCISE-2.md

 2. **Use table counters to verify that tables are being hit as expected.**
-   If you don't already have direct counters defined for your L2 table(s), modify the P4 program to add some, build and reload the app (`make app-build && make app-reload`).
+   If you don't already have direct counters defined for your L2 table(s), modify the P4 program to add some, build and reload the app (`make app-build app-reload`).
    ONOS should automatically detect that and poll counters every 3-4 seconds (the same period for the reconciliation process).
 To check their values, you can either use the ONOS CLI (`flows -s any device:leaf1`) or the web UI.

-3. **Check again the PTF tests** and make sure you are creating similar flow rules in the `L2BridgingComponent.java`.
+3. **Double check the PTF tests** and make sure you are creating similar flow rules in the `L2BridgingComponent.java`.
 Do you notice any difference?

 4. **Look at the BMv2 logs for possible errors.** Check files in